Stream Processing Engine

 Basic Concepts

-Stateful Stream Computing
+Stateful Stream Processing

-The stream computing engine has powerful scalar function computing capabilities, processing data that is independent in time-series without needing to retain intermediate states.
+The stream processing engine has powerful scalar function computing capabilities, processing data that is independent in time-series without needing to retain intermediate states.
 This means that for all input data, the engine can perform fixed transformations, such as simple numerical addition, and directly output results.

-At the same time, the stream computing engine also supports data aggregation calculations, which require maintaining intermediate states during execution.
+At the same time, the stream processing engine also supports data aggregation calculations, which require maintaining intermediate states during execution.
 For example, to calculate the daily running time of equipment, since the statistical period may span multiple days, the application must continuously track and update the current running state until the end of the statistical period to obtain accurate results.
-This is a typical application scenario of stateful stream computing, which requires the engine to track and manage intermediate states during execution to ensure the accuracy of the final results.
+This is a typical application scenario of stateful stream processing, which requires the engine to track and manage intermediate states during execution to ensure the accuracy of the final results.

 Write-Ahead Logging

 When data is written into TDengine, it is first stored in a WAL file.
 Each vnode has its own WAL file, which saves data in the order it arrives.
-Since the WAL file retains the order of data arrival, it becomes an important data source for stream computing.
+Since the WAL file retains the order of data arrival, it becomes an important data source for stream processing.
 Additionally, the WAL file has its own data retention policy, controlled by database parameters, and data exceeding the retention duration will be cleared from the WAL file.
-This design ensures data integrity and system reliability while providing a stable data source for stream computing.
+This design ensures data integrity and system reliability while providing a stable data source for stream processing.

 Event-Driven